gerrymclarnon/ionic4-github-search-api/README.md

 * Clone this repository: `git clone https://github.com/gerrymclarnon/ionic4-github-search-api.git`.
 * Run `npm install` from the project root.
 * Run `ionic serve` in a terminal from the project root.

+## TODO

+* Add Cucumber.js features
+* Add Firebase cloud functions to allow sharing results via email, twitter, etc
+* Handle large result sets with a virtual scroll or paging
+* Update from deprecated HttpModule
+* Refactor to use components